skotov/axe-webdriverjs/README.md

-# axe-webdriverjs
+# axe-webdriverjs Integration README

-Provides a chainable aXe API for Selenium's WebDriverJS and automatically injects into all frames.
+This example demonstrates how to use aXe to run web accessibility tests with Selenium's WebDriverJS browser automation tool.
+The Webdriver integration allows for automatic testing of full pages and sites.

+## Requirements
+* WebDriver must be installed; follow the directions at http://webdriver.io/guide/getstarted/install.html
+* Google Chrome must be installed; follow the directions https://www.google.com/chrome/

 ## Getting Started

-Install the module; `npm install axe-webdriverjs`
+Install the WebDriver module: `npm install axe-webdriverjs`

 ## Usage

-This module uses a chainable API to assist in injecting, configuring and analyzing using aXe with Selenium WebDriverJS.
+This module uses a chainable API to assist in injecting, configuring and analyzing web pages using aXe with Selenium WebDriverJS.
 As such, it is required to pass an instance of WebDriver.

-Here is an example of a script that will drive Selenium to this repository, perform analysis and then log results to the console.
+Here is an example of a script that will drive Selenium to this repository, perform analysis and then log results to the console:
 ```
 var AxeBuilder = require('axe-webdriverjs'),
   WebDriver = require('selenium-webdriver');